-Barriers and facilitators to HIV testing among young men who have sex with men and transgender women in Kingston, Jamaica
+Barriers and facilitators to HIV testing among young men who have sex with men and transgender women in Kingston, Jamaica a qualitative study

 INTRODUCTION: Young men who have sex with men (MSM) in Jamaica have the highest HIV prevalence in the Caribbean.
 There is little information about HIV among transgender women in Jamaica, who are also overrepresented in the Caribbean epidemic.
 HIV-related stigma is a barrier to HIV testing among Jamaica's general population, yet little is known of MSM and transgender women's HIV testing experiences in Jamaica.
 We explored perceived barriers and facilitators to HIV testing among young MSM and transgender women in Kingston, Jamaica.